isomerpages/imda-pixel/_documentation/Code Template.md

 # Mentors
 #### Community > Mentors
 Three mentors per row.
 The photo and name is clickable and links to LinkedIn.
 The photo is automatically cropped to a circle (the image must be a square) and a white border is added by code.
-There is a white border around each cell.
 All text are horizontally aligned to center.
 <table>
     <!-- ROW 1 -->
 	<tr>